digitalrebar/doc/deployment/install/ansible.rst

 Check the `scripts <https://github.com/rackn/digitalrebar-deploy>`_ to see how to run the playbook.  *run-in-xxx.sh*

+A video guide on how to make changes to a single ansible script running in a role can be found at :ref:`training-ansible-edit`.

 What's installed?
 """""""""""""""""
 Installation requires several steps.
 To begin with, the following is done by default: